rihadroshan/PRODIGY_CS_04/README.md

     python3 keylogger.py
     ```

-    The script will start logging keystrokes to the specified file and hide the console window.
+    The script will log keystrokes to the specified file and hide the console window.

 ## Notes